nikhilsutarIN/ZedAxis/README.md

 ### Frontend
 - HTML
 - CSS
-- Thymeleaf
 - Bootstrap
+- Thymeleaf (for server-side rendering)

 ### Backend
 - Spring Boot
-- Spring Security for authentication/authorization
 - MySQL
-- AWS S3
+- AWS S3 (for file storage)

 ### Dev Tools
-- Git and Github
+- Git and GitHub
-- VS Code, Intellij
+- Intellij IDEA, Visual Studio Code
 - Deployed on AWS Elastic Beanstalk
+- Database hosted on Amazon RDS
-- Images are used for demo purpose only
+- Images are used for demonstration purpose only